ibm-cloud-docs/cloud-object-storage/basics/endpoints.md

 # Select regions and endpoints

 Both regional and cross region endpoints are available for connecting applications to COS.
 Compute workloads co-located with a Regional COS endpoint will see lower latency and better performance.
 For workloads not concentrated in a single geographic area, the `geo` endpoint routes connections to the nearest regional data centers.
-When using a cross region endpoint, it is possible to direct inbound traffic to a specific access point while still distributed data across all three sites.
+When using a cross region endpoint, it is possible to direct inbound traffic to a specific access point while still distributing data across all three sites.
 All requests must use SSL when using IAM, and the service will reject any plaintext requests.

 Types of endpoint: